libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 The remaining peer score parameters affect how scores are computed for each peer based on their observed behavior.

-Parameters with type `Weight` are floats in the range [0.0, 1.0] that determine how much a score parameter contributes to the overall score for a peer.
+Parameters with type `Weight` are floats that determine how much a score parameter contributes to the overall score for a peer.
 See [The Score Function](#the-score-function) for details.